Probing Light Dark Particles in Neutrino Scattering Experiments: Conclusion

 \section{Conclusion}

 In this work, we have performed a model-independent analysis of the effective couplings of neutrino, dark particle $\chi$ with nucleons or electrons at some representative neutrino scattering experiments, for all the five possible Lorentz structures of scalar, pseudoscalar, vector, axial-vector and tensor interactions.
 For the hadronic absorption operators, the current COHERENT and CONUS+ data could exclude the cutoff scales $\Lambda_{i,N}$ up to the scale of few hundreds of GeV, less stringent than the existing LHC data and SN1987A observations (cf. \gfig{fig:CEvNS sensitivity} and \gtab{tab:cevns}).
 However, for the leptonic absorption operators, the cutoff scales $\Lambda_{i,e}$ for couplings with electrons can be probed up to $\sim 1$\,TeV at the DUNE ND, with the dark particle mass $m_\chi$ up to $\sim 100$\,MeV, depending to some extent on the Lorentz structure.
-The DUNE ND sensitivities are beyond the current CHARM II and LEP limits (cf. \gfig{fig:DUNE sensitivity} and \gtab{tab:DUNE}).
+The DUNE ND sensitivities are beyond the current CHARM II and LEP limits (cf. \gfig{fig:DUNE sensitivity} and \gtab{tab:DUNE}), and are largely complementary to the searches at future high-energy lepton colliders.